-To minimise potential adverse social and land use effects, including on agriculture, dairy irrigated horticulture industries and transport infrastructure.
+To minimise potential adverse social and land use effects, including on agriculture, dairy, irrigated horticulture, tourism industries and transport infrastructure.

-- The potential for dislocation due to severance causing reduced access to farm land and social networks and community facilities. - Potential for adverse effects on the existing and future land and beneficial uses, including agricultural, dairy, irrigated horticulture, forestry and local businesses. - The potential for changes to the existing infrastructure in the project area and in its vicinity, particularly the proposed changes to water supply and irrigation network, power transmission lines and local and regional roads or rail. - Potential damage to local and regional road surfaces along transport routes and increased risk to road safety on transport routes.
+- The potential for dislocation due to severance causing reduced access to farm land, businesses, social networks, community facilities and the Mitchell River National Park. - Potential for adverse effects on the existing and future land and beneficial uses, including agricultural, dairy, irrigated horticulture, forestry, tourism and local businesses. - The potential for changes to the existing infrastructure in the project area and in its vicinity, particularly the proposed changes to water supply and irrigation network, power transmission lines and local and regional roads or rail. - Potential damage to local and regional road surfaces along transport routes and increased risk to road safety on transport routes.

-- Characterise the existing and planned land use and the existing beneficial uses within and in the vicinity of the proposed project. - Describe the existing infrastructure for water supply, irrigation, wastewater collection and power supply in the project area and in its vicinity. - Characterise the current traffic conditions (including site access) and road infrastructure (including arterial and municipal roads) and road users in terms of capacity, condition and structural integrity, travel times, safety and accessibility. - Describe proposed transport routes and infrastructure, its ability to accommodate traffic generated by the project, as well as other predicted future demands. - Characterise the social structure of the local communities including population, demographics, employment, infrastructure, community groups, housing/accommodation availability, etc. - Describe community attitudes to the existing environment and the potential changes brought by mining and associated operations.
+- Characterise the existing and planned land use and the existing beneficial uses within and in the vicinity of the proposed project. - Describe the existing infrastructure for water supply, irrigation, wastewater collection and power supply in the project area and in its vicinity. - Characterise the current traffic conditions (including site access) and road infrastructure (including arterial and municipal roads) and road users in terms of capacity, condition and structural integrity, travel times, safety and accessibility. - Describe proposed transport routes and infrastructure, its ability to accommodate traffic generated by the project, as well as other predicted future demands. - Describe existing emergency response infrastructure and resources. - Characterise the social structure of the local communities including population, demographics, employment, infrastructure, community groups, housing/accommodation availability, etc.

+Describe community attitudes to the existing environment and the potential changes brought by mining and associated operations.

-- Outline and assess design and mitigation measures that address the potential for adverse land use effects during construction, operations, rehabilitation (including progressive rehabilitation), decommissioning and post-closure, including the proposed principles for sustainable land use set for rehabilitation of soils and landforms post-mining. - Identify the proposed transport routes' impacts on road safety and operational performance of the existing road infrastructure, considering all project vehicle types, traffic volumes and movements and need for installation of any proposed mine infrastructure along or across the public road network during the project construction and operations. - Outline the required transport infrastructure upgrades and additional road maintenance regime to address adverse impacts of the project construction and operation (e.g. road, rail and port). - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during both construction and operation of the project, covering (where appropriate) road safety, temporary or permanent road diversions, different traffic routes, hours of use, vehicle operating speeds, types of vehicles and emergency services provisions. - Outline measures to minimise potential adverse effects to local businesses and to enhance potential benefits to local and regional businesses.
+- Outline and assess design and mitigation measures that address the potential for adverse land use effects during construction, operations, rehabilitation (including progressive rehabilitation), decommissioning and post-closure, including the proposed principles for sustainable land use set for rehabilitation of soils and landforms post-mining. - Identify the proposed transport routes' impacts on road safety and operational performance of the existing road infrastructure, considering all project vehicle types, traffic volumes and movements and need for installation of any proposed mine infrastructure along or across the public road network during the project construction and operations. - Outline the required transport infrastructure upgrades and additional road maintenance regime to address adverse impacts of the project construction and operation (e.g. road, rail and port). - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during both construction and operation of the project, covering (where appropriate) road safety, temporary or permanent road diversions, different traffic routes, hours of use, vehicle operating speeds, types of vehicles and emergency services provisions. - Outline measures to minimise potential adverse effects on local communities and infrastructure. - Outline measures to minimise potential adverse effects to local businesses and to enhance potential benefits to local and regional businesses.

-- Assess the potential effects on communities living within or near the project area in terms of potential for dislocation, severance or disrupted access to social networks, community facilities and valued places. - Assess the potential effects on the land use in the vicinity of the project, in terms of the extent, duration, likelihood and implications of effects. - Assess the potential economic effects (beneficial and adverse) which could result from the project, including opportunities for business and for existing businesses. - Assess the potential effects on workforce development opportunities in the wider region as a result of the project. - Evaluate the consistency of the project with the policies and provisions of the East Gippsland and Wellington planning schemes and other relevant land use planning strategies.
+- Assess the potential effects on communities living within or near the project area in terms of potential for dislocation, severance or disrupted access to social networks, community facilities and valued places. - Assess the potential effects on the land use in the vicinity of the project, in terms of the extent, duration, likelihood and implications of effects. - Assess the potential economic effects (beneficial and adverse) which could result from the project, including opportunities for business and for existing businesses. - Assess the potential effects on workforce development opportunities in the local and wider region as a result of the project. - Evaluate the consistency of the project with the policies and provisions of the East Gippsland and Wellington planning schemes and other relevant land use planning strategies.